Frequently Asked Questions

 Why do you teach Zhuyin phonetics?

-We have found that our students often have higher quality pronunciation and often are able to supplement their learning of reading and writing (in higher levels) because they are able to read the phonetic alphabet when they do not know a particular character.
+We have found that our students often have higher quality pronunciation and are able to supplement their reading and writing in higher grades because they can read the phonetic alphabet when they don't recognize a particular character.

 Students still learn pinyin in our curriculum.
-Depending on the students / class, we typically start pinyin after Level 2.
+Depending on the students and class, we typically start pinyin after 2nd grade.

 Why do you teach traditional Chinese?

-Textbooks in later levels also have simplified so students can learn simplified as well, but they will have a stronger foundation having started in with traditional.
+Textbooks in later grades also include simplified, so students can learn both — but they will have a stronger foundation having started with traditional.

 Do you have tutoring?